Andrae Thurman

-D'Andrae Carnell Thurman (born October 25, 1980) is an American former professional football wide receiver.
-He was signed by the New York Giants of the National Football League (NFL) as an undrafted free agent in 2004.
-He played college football at Southern Oregon University.
+D'Andrae Carnell Thurman (born October 25, 1980) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+He was signed by the NFL's New York Giants as an undrafted free agent in 2004.
+He played college football for the Southern Oregon Raiders.

 Thurman was also a member of the Houston Texans, Pittsburgh Steelers, Green Bay Packers, Tennessee Titans, Winnipeg Blue Bombers, Dallas Desperados, Las Vegas Locomotives, Arizona Rattlers, Milwaukee Mustangs, Philadelphia Soul, Portland Thunder, Jacksonville Sharks, and Cleveland Gladiators.

 College career

 Thurman played college football for the Arizona Wildcats and Southern Oregon University Raiders.
 During his time, he had 105 receptions, 1,530 receiving yards and 4 receiving touchdowns along with a kickoff return touchdown.

 Professional career

 New York Giants

-On May 7, 2004, he was signed by the New York Giants of the National Football League as an undrafted free agent.
-On June 26, 2004, he was released.
+On May 7, 2004, Thurman was signed by the New York Giants of the National Football League as an undrafted free agent.
+On June 26, he was released by New York.